Mohlissa/bash-if-statement/README.md

 This script performs the following checks:

-- The mainn purpose of this script is to check if a file named molissa.txt exist.
+- The main purpose of this script is to check if a file named molissa.txt exist.
 - The script also perform the following checks alongside:
-    1. Checks if the filename argument is empty.
+    1. Shows an error message if the filename argument is empty.
     2. Ensures the user provides exactly one argument.

 ### caution: Making sure i used the file name as the argument